 Good: My ability to think outside the box will enable me to oversee any project from inception to completion, no matter how unconventional.
 I am eager to apply my experience in SaaS, KPI monitoring, and stakeholder management to revolutionize product development and analytics for teachers implementing IXL Learning.
 I can also provide overarching guidance and help all team members surpass each new, exciting goal.
 Please reach out to me with any questions as I would love to show you how I can boost team efficiency and student motivation.

 Why?
-Tracy addresses requirement details from the job description, such as thinking outside the box and approaching things differently.
+Tracy addresses the requirement details from the job description, such as thinking outside the box and approaching things differently.
 She also aligns her experience and abilities with company goals—specifically, improved student motivation—and ends with a courteous and personable call to action.

 Signature: If you didn’t thank the reader in your closing paragraph, do so here.
 Always use professional wording and your real name.